-Now, when you think of an Irishman, you may be picturing someone dressed in a kilt with a bagpipe draped around their shoulder; or you may be picturing an overly-festive group of people, blending together in the color green and drinking lots of green beer, perhaps falling off of bar stools.
+Now, when you think of an Irishman, you may be picturing someone dressed in a kilt with a bagpipe draped around his shoulder, or you may be picturing an overly-festive group of person dressed in green and drinking lots of green beer (perhaps falling off of bar stools).

 - Kerry Blue Terrier: These beautiful terriers were bred originally for an ugly job; vermin control.
 These dogs get their name from their gorgeous fur coat; they are born black, but gradually turn different shades of black, grey and blue throughout their life.
 Unlike most dogs, the Kerry Blue doesn’t shed and requires haircuts just like you!

 If you have decided to adopt an Irish breed, you should definitely consider Irish dog names suitable for the puppy-lad or puppy-lass!
 Here, we have created a list of great Irish dog names divided by gender.

 Your little Irish puppy-lass deserves an Irish dog name as cute and as sweet as she is.
 Some of the names are actually Irish, while others are inspired by things often associated with being Irish:

 |Female Names for Irish Dogs||Female Names for Irish Dogs|

 Whether you are seeking out a more rugged male name, or just something with a hint of Irish, we have compile quite the list of Irish dog names for the little lad.
 Check out this list of names: